London Rubbish Tip

 - Chigwell Road Reuse and Recycling Centre – Proof of address e.g. council tax bill or driver's license

-10. Waste types – what am I allowed to dispose of at the tip?
+10. Waste types – what am I allowed to dispose of at a London tip?

 Each HWRC has their own list of waste they can and can’t accept.
 You can find a list of permitted and prohibited items on their websites.
 For example, Merton Recycling and Reuse centre state on they only accept household general waste, garden waste, small electrical items and small bulky waste items.